GenerationSoftware/pt-v5-tpda-liquidator/README.md

 The TPDA Liquidation Pair offers smoothing, so that spikes in yield do not disrupt the auction price.

 Some yield sources may accrue in bursts; this means there would be periods of time where there is no yield, then large bursts of yield.
-This would not work well, as the algorithm needs consistent yield.
+This is not ideal, as the algorithm works best with consistent auction sizes.

 For example, the Prize Pool in PoolTogether V5 will accrue reserve when the draw occurs.
 For a daily draw, this means that the reserve increases once per day.